varnish/varnish-wiki/source/faq/who.rst

 'CSS for dummies' because he was never a webmaster or webdeveloper.
 He does have 30+ years of experience in systems programming, and that seems useful too.

-PHK's `random outbursts </docs/trunk/phk/index.html>`_ has their own section in the Varnish documentation.

 Per Buer
 ~~~~~~~~